-The Orange County Mosquito and Vector Control District is a special district originally formed in 1947 as the Orange County Mosquito Abatement District with the purpose of protecting the County from mosquitoes and mosquito-borne diseases.
+The Orange County Mosquito and Vector Control District is a special district originally formed in 1947 as the Orange County Mosquito Abatement District to protect the County from mosquitoes and mosquito-borne diseases.
 In 1975, the District's name changed to Orange County Vector Control District, and the District assumed responsibility for comprehensive vector control, specifically adding fly and rat control services.
 Then in 2004, the District established a Red Imported Fire Ant program.
 In 2015, the District was renamed to Orange County Mosquito and Vector Control District to better identify the District's purpose.